 HTTP security headers provide yet another layer of security by helping to mitigate attacks and security vulnerabilities by telling your browser how to behave.
 In this post we will be diving more in-depth into

 x-frame-options (XFO), which is a header that helps to protect your visitors against clickjacking attacks.
 It is recommended that you use the

 x-frame-options header on pages which should not be allowed to render a page in a frame.

-x-frame-options (XFO), is a HTTP response header, also referred to as a HTTP security header, which has been around since 2008.
+x-frame-options (XFO), is an HTTP response header, also referred to as an HTTP security header, which has been around since 2008.
 In 2013 it was officially published as RFC 7034, but is not an internet standard.
 This header tells your browser how to behave when handling your site’s content.
 The main reason for its inception was to provide clickjacking protection by not allowing rendering of a page in a frame.
 This can include rendering of a page in a

 <object>.
 Iframes are used to embed and isolate third-party content into a website.
 Examples of things that use iframes might include social media sharing buttons, Google Maps, video players, audio players, 3rd party advertising, and even some OAuth implementations.